miliansolberg/miliansolberg/README.md

  Hi there 👋

-- 🔭 I’m working on various projects
+- 🔭 I’m currently studying data science and economics
 - 🌱 I’m currently enhancing my Javascript skillset
-- 💬 Ask me about anything web development or economics, and I would gladly help!
+- 💬 Very interested in software engineering & economics and how the two can work together.
 - 📫 You can reach me on Twitter @muzect